 Morale Booster: Gear and Great Food

-Dale holding the brain box for the BOA array, a vertical string of temperature sensors that consists of several cables more than a football field in length.
+Dale Stokes holds the brain box for the BOA array, a vertical string of temperature sensors that consists of several cables measuring more than a football field in length.
 Click image for larger view and image credit.

-Jim works on untangling a low tech device, a cave reel, needed by Dale and Jim for deploying their bottom-mounted instruments.
+Jim Leichter works on untangling a cave reel, a low tech device that he and Dale need to deploy their bottom-mounted instruments.
 Click image for larger view and image credit.

 January 10, 2008